-Allergy & Asthma Center, P.C., is an allergy practice based in Eugene, Corvallis, and Roseburg, Oregon.
+Allergy & Asthma Center, P.C., is an allergy practice based in Eugene and Corvallis, Oregon.

 Our practice includes allergists:

 Appointments are available in the following locations in Oregon: